-Think of the Loan to Value Ratio (LVR) like this: What percentage of the house is covered by the mortgage… Or, in other words, what percentage of the house does the bank own?
+Think of the loan-to-value ratio (LVR) like this: What percentage of the house is covered by the mortgage… Or, in other words, what percentage of the house does the bank own?

-If your house is worth $400,000 and your mortgage is worth $300,000, then your Loan to Value Ratio or LVR is 75% because the bank has lent you 75% of your house.
+If your house is worth $800,000 and your mortgage is $600,000, then your loan-to-value ratio (LVR) is 75%.
+This is because the bank has lent you 75% of your house’s value.

-If the value of your house increases to, for example, $500,000, your new Loan to Value Ratio is 60% (because $300,000 is 60% of the new value – $500,000).
+If the value of your house increases to, for example, $900,000, your new LVR is 66.6%.
+This is because the $600,000 mortgage is 1/3 of the new value – $900,000).

 Since the introduction of LVR restrictions and “speed limits”, the RBNZ has made several updates to the policy.
 This reflects the general success of the policy whereby investors particularly are allowed to borrow a higher LVR than the initial 2013 policy allowed.

 Mortgage Lab’s mission is to be the digital town square for financial decision-makers to gain knowledge about their current and future mortgage.
 Follow us on Facebook and LinkedIn or subscribe to our newsletter to be notified of our latest articles.